Michael R. Eisenson: Personal life

-Eisenson and his wife Barbara live in Boston and have four grown children.
+Eisenson and his wife Barbara live in Boston and have four adult children.

+Eisenson is Jewish and has pledged support to the Ruderman Family Foundation, which focuses on investing in the Jewish community and educational opportunities in Greater Boston.

 Eisenson has contributed to the political campaigns of Barack Obama, Martha Coakley, John Kerry, and Mitt Romney, among others.

 He enjoys skiing, travel, tennis, and music.